Working together to adapt and evolve Alberta’s R&I system

 We engage with technical and program experts in several government ministries.
 We also support the Government of Alberta in identifying opportunities to attract investment to the province by foreign government-owned entities and energy industry operations.

-We work closely with the Ministry of Jobs, Economy and Innovation to promote Alberta technologies and services in the oil, gas and pipeline industries in foreign markets.
+We work closely with the Ministry of Technology and Innovation to promote Alberta technologies and services in the oil, gas and pipeline industries in foreign markets.
 The co-development, co-funding and/or co-delivery of programs with government and other provincial entities, such as Alberta Health Services help reduce duplication while maximizing the impact of R&I for Albertans.

 Federal agencies are important partners whose funds and networks can be leveraged by Alberta Innovates to develop national and international research and development collaborations and industry partnerships.
 Opportunities exist to develop collaborations examining potential impacts from development and adoption of emerging technologies, including ethical, environmental, economic, legal and social issues.
 Awareness and management of these issues are important for reducing the barriers to social acceptance and translation to society while increasing value to Albertans and Canadians.